 Cookies and consent.
 Traditional analytics tools rely heavily on cookies.
 Under GDPR, PECR, and similar regulations, you need explicit consent before dropping most cookies.
 That means cookie banners, consent management, and all the friction that comes with it.

-What GDPR Requires for Analytics
+What GDPR requires for analytics

-Why Google Analytics Keeps Getting Banned
+Why Google Analytics keeps getting banned

-Google Analytics has been declared non-compliant with GDPR by data protection authorities in Austria, France, Italy, and other EU countries.
-The core issue is that GA transfers personal data (including IP addresses) to US servers, where it can potentially be accessed by US intelligence agencies.
+Data protection authorities in Austria, France, Italy, and other EU countries have declared Google Analytics non-compliant with GDPR.
+The core issue: GA transfers personal data (including IP addresses) to US servers, where US intelligence agencies can potentially access it.
 This violates Chapter V of GDPR, which governs international data transfers.

 Even with IP anonymization enabled, the data still hits Google's servers before being anonymized.
 That's a problem.

-How OpenPanel Handles GDPR
+How OpenPanel handles GDPR

 OpenPanel takes a different approach.
 We built it with privacy as the foundation, not an afterthought.